Quinto, Aragon: Late modern period

 During the First Carlist War, an army commanded by the Carlist Manuel Añón occupied Quinto in December 1835, and some of the most committed persons to the cause of the queen saw their houses sacked.
 The following year, three companies of the National Militia were created to defend the town.

 Pascual Madoz, in his Geographic-statistical-historical Dictionary of Spain of 1845, describes Quinto with these words: «it has 419 houses of little taste and comforts, which are distributed in 11 narrow and badly paved streets, and a square destined to the public sale of groceries».
 He points out that inside its municipal area there were several limestone quarries, one gristmill, four oil mills, a brickyard and two bakeries.
 In terms of shops, there were two clothing stores, five groceries and two confectioners’.
 Madoz makes special mention of the Bath House of Quinto, writing that "they consist of 2 sources of saline water, whose never denied fame achieved in the past to be superstitious".

 In the 20th century, the Spanish Civil War had a huge impact on the town.
 When the battle front was established in Quinto, numerous and intense combats were fought in its environs, during around fourteen months.
 The 26 August 1937, during the Battle of Belchite, the Spanish Republican forces (including the British Battalion of XV International Brigade) captured Quinto from the Nationalists, where they established its headquarters for about seven months.
 In March 1938 it was retaken by Franco's army.
-The fierce house-to-house fighting, artillery shots and air bombardments meant the practice devastation of the town (including the historic parish church of the Assumption), especially during the two offensives.
+The fierce house-to-house fighting, artillery shots and air bombardments meant the practical devastation of the town (including the historic parish church of the Assumption), especially during the two offensives.
 After the war, the National Devastated Regions Service and local residents carried out several actions to reconstruct the town.